GNU epsilon -- an extensible programming language: Lisp syntax

 \item \CODE{(define $s_1$ $s_2$)} when $s_1$ is an s-symbol represents a global definition; $s_2$ represents the expression to be evaluated and whose result will be named;

 \item ...

 \item an s-cons whose s-car is an s-symbol whose ejection is a macro name represents a user-defined syntactic form; \end{itemize}

-\item an s-list whose s-car is not a syntactic form name represents a procedure application: the s-car of the cons represents the operator, and the s-cdr contains an s-list with the zero or more operands. \QEDSYNTACTICCONVENTION \end{itemize} \end{syntacticconvention}
+\item an s-list whose s-car is not a syntactic form name represents a procedure application: the s-car of the cons represents its operator, and the s-cdr contains an s-list with its zero or more operands. \QEDSYNTACTICCONVENTION \end{itemize} \end{syntacticconvention}

 So, for example: \begin{itemize} \item \CODE{57} represents the literal constant \CODE{57} (an s-fixnum); \item \CODE{a} represents the variable named \CODE{a}; \item \CODE{'a} represents the literal constant \CODE{a} (an s-symbol); \item \CODE{(a)} represents the application of a procedure named ``\CODE{a}'', with zero arguments; \item \CODE{((a 43))} represents the application of a procedure named ``\CODE{a}'' with one argument, the literal constant \CODE{43}; the result, presumably another procedure, is in its turn applied with zero arguments; \item \CODE{(if (a b) c d)} represents a two-way conditional expression; if the result of the application of the procedure named ``\CODE{a}'' to the value of the variable named ``\CODE{b}'' is true, then the result is the value of the variable ``\CODE{c}''; otherwise the result is the value of the variable ``\CODE{d}''; \item \CODE{(+ 1 2)} represents the application of a procedure named ``\CODE{+}'' to two arguments, the literal s-fixnums \CODE{1} and \CODE{2}; no special syntax is needed or available for arithmetic operators, which are considered ordinary procedures: as a consequence of Syntactic Convention~\ref{lisp-syntax-syntactic-convention} procedure application syntax is rigidly prefix; \item \CODE{'(+ 1 2)} represents the literal constant \CODE{(+ 1 2)}, which is an s-cons and in particular an s-list, and also happens to be a valid Lisp expression itself; \item \CODE{'(if)} represents the literal constant \CODE{(if)}, an ordinary data structure which would not be valid as a Lisp expression; \item \CODE{`(if)} also represents the literal constant \CODE{(if)}; \item \CODE{`(a ,b c)} represents an s-list of three elements: the s-symbol \CODE{a}, the value of the variable \CODE{b}, and the s-symbol \CODE{c}; \item \CODE{`(a ,@b c)} represents an s-list of two or more elements: the literal s-symbol \CODE{a}, all the elements of the s-list which is the value of the variable \CODE{b} (assumed to be an s-list), and finally the literal s-symbol \CODE{c}; \item What follows is a reasonable definition of a recursive procedure: